rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 To refer variable this variable, we use `var.example`.

+### Variable reference
+Variables are referenced in the form var.variable_name.

+    something = var.something_else

 ### Interpolation
 To mix variable reference with strings, we use "${...}".
 For example: